Start Building for Free

 Adding AWS to the CircleCI configuration file

-Now that you have set up an IAM role, you are ready to write a CircleCI job that authenticates with AWS using OIDC.
-This is accomplished by using CircleCI’s AWS CLI orb to generate temporary keys and configure a profile that uses OIDC.
-Orbs are reusable packages of YAML configuration that condense repeated pieces of configuration into a single line of code.
-In this case, the AWS CLI orb enables you to generate a temporary session token, AWS Access Key ID, and AWS secret access key with a single command in your configuration.
+Now that you have set up your trusted Identity Provider and IAM role, you are ready to write a CircleCI job that authenticates with AWS using OIDC.
+This is accomplished using CircleCI’s AWS CLI orb to generate temporary keys and configure a profile that uses OIDC.

 Additionally, if you do not provide a role-session-name or session-duration, their default values are ${CIRCLE_JOB} (your job’s name) and 3600 seconds respectively.